 How Long Do Dental Implants Take to Heal?

-In general, dental implants fully heal and fuse with the surrounding jawbone in approximately 4 to 6 months.
+In general, dental implants fully heal and fuse with the surrounding jawbone in approximately four to six months.
 However, the length of recovery following the implant placement procedure can vary depending on a variety of factors, including the density of the patient’s jawbone and the number of implants inserted into the jaw.

 How Long Do Dental Implants Last?

 Are you searching for a long-term solution for the gap in your smile?
 With proper care, dental implants can last for decades – perhaps even the rest of your life!
-Indeed, dental implants from a dentist in Los Angeles are easily the longest-lasting tooth replacement solution available today.
+Indeed, dental implants are easily the longest-lasting tooth replacement solution available today.
 Once you have successfully undergone implant treatment, you will likely just need to periodically replace the crown or other implant-supported prosthetic – typically every 5 to 15 years.

-Here are 3 easy tips for preserving your dental implants:
+Here are three easy tips for preserving your dental implants:

 - Brush twice a day for a full two minutes each time